Tapanito/XRPL-Standards/xls-template-2.md

 [**Return to Index**](#index)

+## TODO.
+Serializable Fields

+- What are serializable fields?

+This is an optional section listing new serializable fields introduced by XRP Ledger.
+Serializable Fields should not be introduced lightly.
+Existing fields, that can be found in [rippled](https://github.com/XRPLF/rippled/blob/develop/include/xrpl/protocol/detail/sfields.macro), should cover majority of use-cases.
+However, if additional fields have to be introduced, this must be done in this section.

 ## 2. Ledger Entries

 Ledger Entries documents one or more new ledger entry objects introduced or modified by the specification.
 Each ledger entry must be in it's own numbered section.